yogi1967/MoneydancePythonScripts/index.md

 InfiniteKind (the creators of Moneydance) have now signed all my Extensions.
 NOTE: The signed versions may be a few builds behind my latest versions.
 If you require a signed version, then download links are at the bottom of this page...

-The Extensions will only run on Moneydance version 2021 build 2012 onwards...
+The Extensions will only run properly on Moneydance version 2021.1 build 3056 onwards...
 The scripts don't have this requirement.
 NOTE: You may need to download the MD [preview version](https://infinitekind.com/preview) (If you have installed the extension, but nothing happens, then check your MD version)